-Attributes Beginning Developing Proficient Mastered InternalAccounting, Finance, HR, etc. Nominal mention of internal business functions.
-Deeper understanding of one internal function like accounting, finance, or human resources with nominal mention of another.
-Deeper understanding of two internal functions with demonstrated understanding of the relationship between the two.
+Attributes Beginning Developing Proficient Mastered InternalAccounting, Finance, HR, etc. Nominal mention of internal business functions.Deeper understanding of one internal function like accounting, finance, orDeeper understanding Deeper understanding of two internal functions with demonstrated understanding of the relationship between the two.
 Deeper understanding of multiple specific business functions and integration of all discussed.
 Externalcompetition, legal, regulatory, tariffs Nominal mention of external influences of multinational businesses like competition, legal and regulatory concerns like tariffs.
 Deeper understanding of one external influence of multinational businesses with nominal mention of another.
 Deeper understanding of two external influences with demonstrated understanding of the relationship between the two.
 Deeper understanding of multiple specific external influences and integration of all discussed.

-IB Interactions in Host Country
+International Business Major Learning Goal #4 IB Interactions in Host Country